Medical alarm: Fraud

 Federal and state charges have been brought against firms for various forms of fraud involving false promises, improper billing and violations of Do Not Call laws.

-Operationally, those systems that malfunction and for which service is not performed on a timely basis can result in other problems, such as fines.
+Systems which create too many false alarms can be fined.

+Some people have been victimized by fraudulent marketing.

 Medical alarms in pop culture

 "I've fallen and I can't get up!" was a catchphrase from a 1989 LifeCall Medical Alert System television commercial.
 In this commercial, an elderly actor is seen fallen and distraught and uses the medical alert system to summon help.
 The unintentional humor in the commercial made it a frequent punchline for many comedic acts.
 Due to the trademark changing hands between competing companies, the trademark currently belongs to LifeCall's direct competitor, Life Alert Emergency Response, and is used in all channels of Life Alert's advertising.